-Her performances generate a space where bodies, materials, and forms gather to establish an architecture of presence.
-The titles of the paintings, through which matter emerges as something between the natural and the artificial, and in which blue predominates over skin tones and earthy colours, allude to different types of rocks, minerals, and natural processes.
-The totemic sculptures, on the other hand, combine a variety of materials that relate to the body and which stand out for their tactile qualities, such as clothes, skin, silicone body imprints, natural and synthetic textiles, or re-contextualized cultural artefacts.
+Her performances produce slow-paced choreographies that conjure private rituals and meditations in the gallery space, confronting the viewer with a scenario equal parts uncom-fortable and suestive.
+The titles of the paintings, through which matter emerges as some-thing between the natural and the artificial, and in which blue predominates over skin tones and earthy colors, allude to different types of rocks, minerals, and natural processes.
+The totemic sculptures, on the other hand, combine a variety of materials that relate to the body and which stand out for their tactile qualities, such as clothes, skin, silicone body imprints, natural and synthetic textiles, or re-contextualized cultural artifacts.
 Collaborators’ bodies are painted from head to toe, resembling figures halfway between a shaman and a futuristic raver.
 As they move through the space in a trance, following an icy choreography, they switch positions, climb up and down stairs and props that are scattered throughout the gallery, and engage with paintings and sculptures in a wordless dialogue.

 Huanca’s practice questions systems of knowledge such as biology, ecology, geology, or anthropology.
 Surrounded by the silent matter of the paintings and sculptures, one can almost feel the constant danger of life in relation to nonlife.
 The indigenous imaginary and the uncanny but vital collaborators’ movements actualize the animist insistence on the fact that all forms of existence have within them a vital affecting force.
 All the elements—both bodies and objects—are impregnated with cosmetic pigments, unifying and stabilizing the animate with the inanimate, the human with the mineral, the organic with the synthetic.
 The bodies’ coloration—like a virus—confuses and levels the difference between life and nonlife, and operates as an instrument of transformation, setting up a model for the fragmentation of cultural, gender, and national identities and the dissolution of the false dichotomy of nature and culture.

-Donna Huanca (b.
-1980, Chicago, USA) studied at the Städelschule, Frankfurt as well as the Skowhegan School of Painting and Sculpture and has been the recipient of the DAAD grant and a Fulbright scholarship to live and work in Mexico City (2012).
-Recent exhivitions include Jaguar and electric Eels, Julia Stoschek Collection, Verlin; Scar Cymbals, Zabludowicz Collection, London; Surrogate Painteen, Peres Project, Berlin; Ice Chrysocolla, Cabaret der Künstler Zunfhaus Voltaire, Manifiesta 11, Zurich; Poly Styrene’s Brace curated by Anne Barlow, Art in General, New York; in collaboration with kim?, Contemporary Art Centre, Riga, Latvia and Sade Room (formerly reclusive), MoMA PS1, New York.
+Recent exhibitions include Cell Echo, Yuz Museum, Shanghai, China; Lengua de Bartolina Sisa, Travesia Cuatro Madrid; Jaguar and electric Eels, Julia Stoschek Collection, Berlin; Scar Cymbals, Zabludowicz Collection, London; Surrogate Painteen, Peres Project, Berlin; Ice Chrysocolla, Cabaret der Künstler – Zunfthaus Voltaire, Manifesta 11, Zurich; Poly Styrene’s Braces, curated by Anne Barlow, Art in General, New York; in collaboration with kim?, Con-temporary Art Centre, Riga, Latvia and Sade Room (formerly reclusive), Moma PS1, New York.

 Donna Huanca will present Lengua de Bartolina Sisa at Travesía Cuatro Madrid.
 This is the first solo exhibition by the artist in Spain.
 The opening will happen next Friday 24th of February from 11 AM to 3 PM, with a performance at 1 PM.
 The show will remain on view until the 29th of April, 2017.